Find smoking areas at airports across Mexico. Select an airport below for terminal-specific locations, regulations, and tips.

 Frequently Asked Questions

-Mexico’s General Law for Tobacco Control (Ley General para el Control del Tabaco), enacted in 2008 and strengthened in 2023, bans smoking in all enclosed public spaces and workplaces, including airports.
-The 2023 amendments expanded the ban to include outdoor areas of restaurants, bars, and public buildings, making Mexico one of the strictest countries in Latin America for tobacco control.
+Yes — but only in designated outdoor areas.
+Mexico’s General Law for Tobacco Control (Ley General para el Control del Tabaco), enacted in 2008 and strengthened in January 2023, bans smoking in every enclosed public space including airports.
+The 2023 amendments tightened things further by extending the ban to outdoor areas of restaurants, bars, parks, and public buildings — making Mexico one of the strictest countries in Latin America for tobacco control.

-E-cigarettes and vaping devices were banned for sale and distribution in Mexico by presidential decree in 2022, though possession for personal use is technically not criminalized.
+Yes — personal use is legal, but vaping at airports follows the same outdoor-only rule as cigarettes.
+E-cigarettes and vaping devices were banned for sale, distribution, and importation in Mexico by presidential decree in February 2022, though possession for personal use is not criminalized.
+Travelers can bring vapes for personal use but should not vape inside terminals.